 The top ten neighbourhoods in Europe for street art can be seen in the table below.

 The best cities in Europe for street art

-London had one of the highest average ratings (4.6/5) for its street art on Google Maps, while having 235 pieces registered online.
+London, on the other hand, had one of the highest average ratings (4.6/5) for its street art on Google Maps, while having 235 pieces registered online.
 Taking into account data from Pinterest, Instagram, and TikTok, London was also the most engaged city on social media when it came to street art, followed by Paris.

 While the French capital was second in this study, it did have the highest increase in street art registered online (11.8%), followed by Amsterdam (9.8%) which did not make the top five.

 The top five cities for street art in Europe can be seen in the table below:

 |Rank||City||Number of street art registered online||Average rating of street art (Google Maps)|